 How common is attention deficit disorder?
 Diagnoses among children continue to rise every year, but the largest (and most unprecedented) surge is among girls and adult women — moms, to be exact.
 Overall, 11 percent of U.S. children have ADHD, and diagnoses among adults continue to grow.

 ADHD Statistics: How Common is ADHD?

-“Looking at the changes in rates over time, the reader could have several reactions, but perhaps the most common one will be shock at the high and increasing rates of ADHD diagnoses,” says Dr. John T. Walkup, who wrote about the CDC study for the Journal of the American Academy for Child and Adolescent Psychiatry.
-“The CDC data suggest that we are getting to a point when children with ADHD in the United States may actually be getting an opportunity for a diagnostic assessment and appropriate evidence-based treatment.”
+“Looking at the changes in rates over time, the reader could have several reactions, but perhaps the most common one will be shock at the high and increasing rates of ADHD diagnoses,” wrote Dr. John T. Walkup, who currently serves as director of the division of child and adolescent psychiatry for Northwestern University Feinberg School of Medicine, in a 2014 article4 about the CDC’s report from that same year, adding, “The CDC data suggest that we are getting to a point when children with ADHD in the United States may actually be getting an opportunity for a diagnostic assessment and appropriate evidence-based treatment.”